JafarLone/file-sharing-system/README.md

-# File Sharing System
+## Project Description

-This project is a simple peer-to-peer file sharing system implemented in Java.
-It allows users to share and download files over a network using IP addresses and ports.
+The **File Sharing System** is a sophisticated peer-to-peer application crafted in Java, designed to facilitate seamless file exchange over a network.
+This system allows users to effortlessly share and download files using IP addresses and ports.
+Its intuitive command-line interface ensures that users can manage file sharing tasks with ease.
+Ideal for collaborative environments and distributed networks, this project demonstrates efficient networking and file management capabilities, providing a robust solution for decentralized file sharing needs.

 ## Features